 Treatment of Hypertension

-The treatment of hypertension aims to lower the blood pressure to less than 140/90 – or even lower.
+Treatment of hypertension aims to lower the blood pressure to less than 140/90 – or even lower.

 The treatment involves lifestyle changes and drugs.

-These help to control hypertension in some, but are useful as adjuvants to drug treatment in almost all patients.
+These help to control hypertension in some but are useful as adjuvants to drug treatment in almost all patients.
 They include the following measures:

 Smoking acutely raises BP.
 In addition, it is an independent and most important reversible coronary risk factor.
 Since tolerance develops to nicotine-induced hemodynamic effects, chronic smoking may not be associated with high BP.
 All hypertensives must be advised to stop smoking.

-Lactovegetarian diet [Milk and vegetables] and high intake of polyunsaturated fish oils lower BP due to high content of potassium and in vegetable diet high content of fiber.
+Lactovegetarian diet [Milk and vegetables] and high intake of polyunsaturated fish oils lower BP due to a high content of potassium and in a vegetable diet high content of fiber.
 Natural vegetables contain high levels of potassium which lowers the BP by: